 司 徒 氏 教 伦 堂 与 宗 亲 互 助 会 历 史

-While Singapore witnessed its own transition from a quiet fishing village to what was to be described as “the most important station in the East … of much higher value than whole continents”, the immigrant Chinese population saw the establishment of clan conscious-ness which were to look after the needs of the Singapore Chinese population in the years to come.
-It was during this time of flux that the Singapore Situ Clan Association was planted – originally called 司徒家塾 (Situ Family School), it was set up by Situ Zhong, an immigrant from Kai Ping County
+While Singapore witnessed its own transition from a quiet fishing village to a major port city, the immigrant Chinese population from different regions and dialect groups saw the establishment of clan consciousness to look after the needs of their own clansmen.
+It was during this time of flux that the seeds of Singapore Szeto Clan Association was planted – originally called Szeto Family School (司徒家塾), it was set up by Situ Zhong, an immigrant from Kai Ping County

 Situ Zhong recognised and anticipated the problems which would be faced by an increasing population of Singapore Szetos.
 With this in mind, he rallied the help of several like minded friends, and together they established the Szeto Clan Association (司徒家塾) along Chin Lai Street in the early 1860s.
 At that time, the association busied itself in helping new Szeto immigrants find jobs, as well as in handling matters of family bereavement.

 The world economic depression of early 1930s triggered the collapse of many local business establishments – the Szeto Clan was not freed from the suffering.
 With the closure of several Tanjong Pagar Dockyards, many Szetos were found jobless

 The sudden overwhelming crises brought the association’s activities to a temporary standstill.
 In 1936, the association was “resurrected”.
 A rallying call at that time gathered a membership of over a hundred local Szetos.